b. King’s Lynn, Norfolk, England, 1980.

 Lee Madgwick’s mysterious and emotive paintings depict scenes of abandonment, seclusion and dereliction.
 Both his urban and rural pictures portray parts of the modern British landscape that are often overlooked by many (with occasional sprinklings of the surreal).
 With an undercurrent of mischievous menace throughout, the subject matter is at once thrown into question.
 Who inhabits these places?
 What lives do they lead?
 What is happening or about to happen?
 “I hope to achieve a sense of drama in my work.
 Presenting a familiar image yet placing it in an intimate and moody setting.
 A narrative is very important – but intentionally never fully explained.
 I like to leave it for the viewer to come up with their own interpretation.”

 Lee paints on canvas in oils and acrylics.
 A play of light is used to generate an abundance of seemingly inexplicable moods to contrast with a brooding sky.
-In recent years Lee has exhibited in Norfolk, Cambridge, London, Edinburgh, Dublin, Amsterdam, Milan, Stockholm, Singapore and New York.
-He was also recently elected as a member of the Royal Society of British Artists (RBA) and in 2015, was asked by Banksy to showcase his work alongside internationally acclaimed artists at a large temporary art project – Dismaland.
+Lee has exhibited in Norfolk, Cambridge, London, Edinburgh, Dublin, Amsterdam, Milan, Stockholm, Singapore and New York.
+In recent years he was elected as a member of the Royal Society of British Artists (RBA) – in 2015, was asked by Banksy to showcase his work alongside internationally acclaimed artists at a large temporary art project called Dismaland and in 2018 his drawing ‘Shroud’ was selected for the Derwent Art Prize.